EU 'stands with' UK on alleged Russian attack

 He added that the alliance was cooperating with British authorities in their ongoing investigation.

-The statements came after British prime minister Theresa May said in parliament the same day that it was "highly likely" that the Russian state had ordered Skripal's assassination and had used Novochek, a military-grade nerve agent, to poison him, his daughter, and three British policemen in Salisbury on 4 March.
+The statements came after British prime minister Theresa May said in parliament the same day it was "highly likely" that the Russian state had ordered Skripal's assassination and had used Novochek, a military-grade nerve agent, to poison him, his daughter, and three British policemen in Salisbury on 4 March.

 She said it was possible Russia had "lost control" of its Novochek stock to a non-state group.